bigstepdenmark/HackerNews/README.md

 The button convention is important, the size should be the same size as the current system has.

-1. It should be possible to accomplish any given task with just the keyboard, without the mouse, as the current system.
+1. It should be possible to accomplish any given task with just the keyboard, and the mouse, as the current system.

 2. The use of the API should be as the current system.

 3. All delays in the system longer than .5 seconds will produce a dialog box that says "Please wait."

 ###### b.
 Reliability
 We are ensuring that there is no data loss, if the system for some reason is down.
 We will plant an extra database, between the system and the simulator ensuring that there will not be any data loss.